Invariant tori and boundedness of solutions of non-smooth oscillators with Lebesgue integrable forcing term: Statement of the main result

 \subsection{Existence and uniqueness of solutions}

 The differential system \eqref{s1} has two kinds of discontinuities, namely, the ones generated by the $\sgn$ function and the ones possibly generated by the Lebesgue integrable function $p(t)$.
-Before stating of our main result, some comments about the existence and uniqueness of solution of \eqref{e2} is necessary.
+Before stating our main result, some comments about the existence and uniqueness of solution of \eqref{e2} are necessary.

-By taking $ y=x' $, equation \eqref{e1} can be written as the following first-order differential system:
+By taking $ y=x' $, the differential equation \eqref{e1} can be written as the following first-order differential system:

+Filippov convention will be assumed for solutions of the differential system \eqref{e2} (see \cite[\S 7]{Filippov1988}), which exist for every initial conditions (see \cite[Theorem 8]{Filippov1988}).
+The differential system \eqref{e2} will be referred by Filippov system.
+As usual, solutions of the differential system \eqref{s1} are given in terms of solutions of the Filippov system \eqref{e2} and, therefore, also exist for every initial conditions.

 The solutions of \eqref{e2} can be investigated by considering the following differential systems: